Jitesh117/Graph-theory/README.md

 * DFS can be used with the help of a stack data structure.
 * BFS is more efficient in finding topological sorted order due to its iterative nature.

+## Dijksta's algoroithm :
+* A priority queue is used for storing the updated distances and source nodes.
+* A distance array initialised to infinity is used to store the shortest distances of each vertex.
+* Basically a greedy algorithm.